kotobuki/M5Stack-HID-Input-Framework-for-xR/README.md

 ### Download

-1. Download M5Burner for your platform from [the official website](https://docs.m5stack.com/en/download)
+1. Download M5Burner v3.0 for your platform from [the official website](https://docs.m5stack.com/en/download)
 2. Extract and launch the M5Burner (move to your Applications folder before launching on macOS)
-3. Choose the serial port in the `COM` menu on the top-left corner
-4. Choose "HID_Input_Framework_for_xR" from the projects
+3. Choose "M5Stack-based I/O Framework for xR" from the projects
-5. Click on the `Download` button of the project
+4. Click on the `Download` button of the project
-6. Once finished downloading, the `Download` button becomes the `Burn` button
+5. Once finished downloading, the `Download` button becomes the `Burn` button
+6. Click on the `Burn` button
-7. Click on the `Burn` button to burn the firmware
+7. Choose the serial port in the `COM` field and click on the `Start` button to burn the firmware

+### Setup Wi-Fi

+1. Install EspTouch for [iOS](https://apps.apple.com/app/espressif-esptouch/id1071176700) or [Android](https://github.com/EspressifApp/EsptouchForAndroid/releases/tag/v2.0.0/esptouch-v2.0.0.apk) to your smartphone
+2. Connect your smartphone to the Wi-Fi router
+3. Open your EspTouch app
+4. Input the router’s password
+5. Press the A button on your M5Stack and press the power button to reboot while keeping the A button
+6. Tap the Confirm button on the EspTouch app
+7. You will see an IP address on the screen of your M5Stack

-### Test
+### :construction: Test :construction:

+:pushpin: **We should update the example scene to support new sensor and actuator Units.**

 1. Choose a pattern from the table above and connect Unit(s) to your M5Stack controller (e.g., M5Stack FIRE)
 2. Power on your M5Stack controller